Seborrheic Dermatitis Eyelids | Understanding The Causes & Treatments

 It is important to talk to your doctor if you are experiencing symptoms of seborrheic dermatitis.
 Your doctor can determine if the symptoms you are experiencing are in need of over-the-counter or prescription remedies to help you live and work comfortably again.

 If you are currently wearing contacts or makeup it is recommended that you stop using these products if you think you have seborrheic dermatitis.
 These products can make the condition worse.
-Until you deal with the root cause of the flare-up, you will need to keep you eye area clean and free of debris.
-Once your seborrheic dermatitis is treated properly, you should be able to continue use of contacts or cosmetics.
+Until you deal with the root cause of the flare-up, you will need to keep your eye area clean and free of debris.
+Once your seborrheic dermatitis is treated properly, you should be able to continue use of contacts or cosmetics within reason.

 However, sometimes these products are the root cause of your eye discomfort.
 If you have discontinued use of these products and see a huge improvement without the use of any medications or creams, you may only have an allergic reaction to your everyday products.
 If this is the case, stop using these products and search for items that may be more suited for your sensitive skin.